 Rich snippets are a way of providing additional information in the SERPs that makes it easier for the users to find and get exactly what they are looking for.

 Rich snippets – we see them everywhere in the SERPs.
 Rich snippets help you, the website owner, in differentiating yourself from other competitors in the market.

-Benefits of using Rich Snippets:
+Benefits of using Rich Snippets

 Drawing a user’s attention to your relevant result.

-Providing instant information as related to customer’s queries.
+Providing instant information related to customers’ queries.

 Improve organic traffic by offering eye-catching search results.